 The CEWRI-CI Subprogram conducted targeted outreach efforts to identify potential communities.
-As part of these efforts institutions, agencies, and utility providers gathered relevant data on communities that endured prolonged power outages in the aftermath of previous disasters.
-PRDOH utilized this data to select communities for the CEWRI-CI Subprogram.
-The analysis involved ranking feeders according to the longest average outage duration and the number of electric utility customers impacted by the outages, enabling the identification of the communities with the greatest needs following Hurricane María.
+As part of these efforts, institutions, agencies, and utility providers gathered relevant data on communities that endured prolonged power outages in the aftermath of previous disasters.
+Using this information, PRDOH selected communities based on an analysis that ranked feeders by the longest average outage duration and the number of affected utility customers.

 To ensure direct engagement, targeted communities will be actively involved through community outreach events.
-The Subprogram will employ various communication methods, including certified mail, email, telephone, site visits, and governmental agency platforms, to establish effective contact with potential Applicants.
-Through these
+The Subprogram will employ various communication methods, including certified mail, email, telephone, site visits, and governmental